stonecharioteer/binary_tree/README.md

 ### Disk and Memory Utilization

-Another caveat is that the retrieval is now only as fast the disk you are reading from.
+Another major caveat is that the retrieval is now only as fast the disk you are reading from.
 Additionally, if you're reading the entire tree to memory, if the tree has above 10 million nodes, you may have some issues with memory.

+Since there are 2 files involved, the memory requirement is 2n where n is the size of the tree.
+This is hardly an efficient problem.

 I could also implement a memory map to solve that issue.
-Python comes with a built-in mmap module to achieve something of this sort.
+Python comes with a built-in ``mmap`` module to achieve something of this sort. ``mmap`` files seem to support regex and other file seeking modes.
 I am, however, unaware of its own caveats.

+Since this problem required me to use my own ways of writing and reading a file, I used that instead.
+I am fairly certain ``mmap`` could surely solve the problems that users will indeed face with regards to the loading and unloading of the tree.

 ### Speed

 Here are a few stats with the writing and reading.
 As you can see, the longest calls are associated with the python recursion.
 Instead, I could rewrite this module using cython and gain a good speed up.
 Numba is another possibility.

+I worry that this module will definitely have issues when dealing with upwards of 250 million nodes.